heratyian/software-development-lessons/dpi-01/dpi-01.md

 ---

 * I moved back to Chicago in 2016 and got an internship building port/intermodal terminal solutions at Mi-Jack.
 Got on the job experience writing python, .NET C#, and LOTS of technical documentation.
-* Got a job building iOS apps for Nerdery.
-Moved over to web development react js and .NET C# backend due to need.
+* Hired by Nerdery to build iOS apps.
+Moved over to web development react js and .NET C# backend due to need and willingness to learn.
 * Founded [https://biggreen.company](https://biggreen.company), [https://popping.live](https://popping.live), and [https://receipt-ai.com](https://receipt-ai.com) all with Ruby on Rails

 ---